msabarishan/sql_tables/README.md

 # sql_tables Basics:
 Types of Keys:
-1. Primary Key: It helps to uniquely identify records in a table.
-It can be a single or multiple field.
-It cannot take null values.
-We can call it is as minimal candidate key.
+1. Primary Key:It is a candidate key that is chosen by the database designer to identify entities with in an entity set.
+OR A key which is used to uniquely identify each record is known as primary key.
+From above Candidate keys any one can be the primary key.
+And the another one which is not chosen as primary key will be know as Alternate key
 2. Foreign key: It represents the relation with primary key of another table.
 A table can have more than one primary key.
-3. Super Key: It also helps to uniquely identify records in a table with other attributes which are redudant.
-It can contain one or more fields.
-We can say it as non-minimal candidate key.
-5. Candidate Key: It is a minimum super key required to uniquely identify a table.
-Each candidate key can also work as primary key.
+3. Super Key: Super Key stands for superset of a key.
+A Super Key is a set of one or more attributes that are taken collectively and can identify all other attributes uniquely.
+5. Candidate Key: Candidate keys are a Super Key which are not having any redundant attributes.
+In other words candidate keys are minimal Super Keys..

 Types of Normal Forms:
 1. First Normal Form: A table is said to be at 1NF if records in any cell contains single value (or atomic value).